Dan Gillespie Sells

 You modelled from Marks & Spencer last winter, which could be interpreted as you sticking two fingers up to notions of 'cool'?
 Or was it just a case of them offering you loads of money?

-Well, they did offer me quite a lot of money, so that was one point!
+did offer me quite a lot of money, so that was one point!
 But yeah, it was a bit like that.
 To tell the truth, I didn't think anyone was going to notice, and very few people did.
 It amazes me that so few people did.
 The idea of it just kind of made me laugh.
 My gran loves M&S!
 The thing is, we've turned down a GAP advert since then.
 We've turned down all the 'cool' stuff.

 But why?